 Continued in Reform and Resistance: The Cuban Revolution Part II.

 - Fidel Castro was a competitive athlete, and especially enjoyed baseball and basketball.
 Create a trading card relaying his historical stats (biographical information, historical significance, greatest achievements, notable trivia).
-Go further and create a whole set featuring Che Guevara and Camilo Cienfuegos, Fulgencio Batista, and any other key players in the revolution that you might identify.
+Go further and create a whole set featuring Che Guevara and Camilo Cienfuegos, Fulgencio Batista, and any other key players during the revolutionary period.